pingleware/exempt-equity-token-offering/README.md

 A private equity offering should limit the maximum preferred shares to 10% of the total authorized shares specified in the company's charter, otherwise additional reporting requirements will be needed when new investors are vested.
 For example, a company with 1,000,000 authorized shares listed in it's charter, should limit private equity preferred outstanding shares to 100,000.
 The remaining 900,000 authorized shares can used for other offerings at a later date.

-See assets/SEC.gov - Overview of Capital-Raising Exemptions.pdf for a complete list of exempt offerings.
+See https://www.sec.gov/smallbusiness/exemptofferings/exemptofferingschart for a complete list of exempt offerings.

 ## General Solicitation - Rule 506(c)
 From https://www.sec.gov/smallbusiness/exemptofferings/rule506c